jawerg/meterdata/presi.md

     execute_values(cur, qry, data)
 ```

 And well, it works.
-It's slower than for Clickhouse, but nevertheless a basic proof of concept of how load data into postgres in parallel.
+It's slower than for ClickHouse, but nevertheless a basic proof of concept of how load data into postgres in parallel.
 The CPUs haven't been cycling at 100% during import.

 ---